Derek Bailey (guitarist): Music

 Throughout both his commercial and improvising careers, Bailey's principal guitar was a 1963 Gibson ES 175 model.
 Although he occasionally made use of prepared guitar in the 1970s (he would, for example, put paper clips on the strings, wrap his instruments in chains, or add further strings to the guitar), often for Dadaist/theatrical effect, by the end of that decade he had, in his own words, "dumped" such methods.
 Bailey argued that his approach to music-making was actually far more orthodox than that of performers such as Keith Rowe of the improvising collective AMM, who treats the guitar purely as a "sound source" rather than as a musical instrument.
 Instead, Bailey preferred to "look for whatever 'effects' I might need through technique".

 Eschewing labels such as "jazz" and "free jazz", Bailey described his music as "non-idiomatic".
 In the second edition of his book Improvisation..., Bailey indicated that he felt that free improvisation was no longer "non-idiomatic" in his sense of the word, as it had become a recognizable genre and musical style itself.
 Bailey frequently sought performance contexts that would provide new stimulations and challenge that would prove musically "interesting", as he often put it.
 This led to work with collaborators such as Pat Metheny, John Zorn, Lee Konitz, David Sylvian, Cyro Baptista, Cecil Taylor, Keiji Haino, tap dancer Will Gaines, Drum 'n' Bass DJ Ninj, Susie Ibarra, Thurston Moore of Sonic Youth and the Japanese noise rock group Ruins.
 Despite often performing and recording in a solo context, he was far more interested in the dynamics and challenges of working with other musicians, especially those who did not necessarily share his approach.
 As he put it in a March 2002 article of Jazziz magazine:

 Bailey was also known for his dry sense of humour.
 In 1977, Musics magazine sent the question "What happens to time-awareness during improvisation?" to about thirty musicians associated with the free improvisation scene.
-The answers received answers that varied from long, and theoretical essays to plain, direct comments.
+The answers received varied from long, and theoretical essays to plain, direct comments.
 Typically pithy was Bailey's reply: "The ticks turn into tocks and the tocks turn into ticks."

 Mirakle, a 1999 recording released in 2000, shows Bailey moving into the free funk genre, performing with bassist Jamaaladeen Tacuma and drummer Grant Calvin Weston.
 Carpal Tunnel, the last album to be released during his lifetime, documented his struggle with the carpal tunnel syndrome in his right hand which had rendered him unable to grip a plectrum.
 This problem marked the onset of motor neurone disease.
 Characteristically, he refused invasive surgery to treat his condition, instead being more "interested in finding ways to work around" this limitation.
 He chose to "relearn" guitar playing techniques by utilising his right thumb and index fingers to pluck the strings.